VivekKarmarkar/IMUsim/ReadMe1.txt

 PointCloud object transposed for collinearity test as this is conceptually correct although results are the same Collinearity test has been made more robust by including a triangle inequality based check as well Anatomical frame pose estimator for femoral and tibial segments have been included

+Note that version_2 uses the Greater Trochanter (GT) marker for construction of the femoral reference frame